ASLR & DEP Refresher

 - Do you want to learn the fine art of writing exploits for heap related corruptions in complex applications ?

-- Do you want to learn the skills to investigate heap managers on modern Windows versions (Win7, Win10) and how to look for your own exploitation primitives?
+- Do you want to learn the skills to investigate heap managers on modern Windows versions (Win7, Win10, Win11) and how to look for your own exploitation primitives?

-- Would you like to know how to approach fuzzing/bug hunting in complex applications, how to recognize and determine exploitability for heap based corruptions?
+- Would you like to know how to approach fuzzing/bug hunting in complex applications, how to recognise and determine exploitability for heap based corruptions?

 - Are you involved in malware research or do Incident Response & interested in understanding how exploits work?